XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 comment line.
 This section **must** end with a header-end separator line.

-When extracting the comment subsection from an XDI file, software **may** remove no more than one leading space and any trailing white space from each comment line but **must not** further alter the line's contents, all interior white space **must** be preserved.
+When extracting the comment section from an XDI file, software **may** remove no more than one leading space and any trailing white space from each comment line but **must not** further alter the line's contents, all interior white space **must** be preserved.